IceHe/lib/mac/initialize-mac.md

 > Recommend to install CLI programs via Homebrew

-Although some softwares has been pre-installed in macOS, their versions are often outdated.
+Although some softwares has been pre-installed in macOS, their versions are often outdated

-So recommend to install and upgrade them via Homebrew again.
+So recommend to install and upgrade them via Homebrew again

 ### What to Install